King Street–Old Town station: History

 An expansion to the station added a second entrance and mezzanine across Commonwealth Avenue from the existing mezzanine, with the new entrance located on Cameron Street, across from the nearby Hilton Hotel.
 The expansion also includes a new canopy over the north end of the platform, designed to match the original canopy.
 A gap was left between the two canopies to preserve the view of the George Washington Masonic Memorial from Old Town.
+It opened in 2006.
+There is a knockout panel at the southern mezzanine under the tracks for a pedestrian tunnel under the tracks to the Alexandria Railway station, which would provide easier access between the two stations.

 The station was named King Street from its 1983 opening until November 3, 2011, when the station was given its present name as part of a preparation for service changes planned for 2012.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
-The Blue and Yellow Lines south of Ronald Reagan Washington National Airport station, including the King Street–Old Town station, were closed from May 25 to September 9, 2019, during which the platforms at this station were be rebuilt, along with new platform tiles, new passenger information displays, and other improvements.
+The Blue and Yellow Lines south of Ronald Reagan Washington National Airport station, including the King Street–Old Town station, were closed from May 25 to September 9, 2019, during which the platforms at this station were rebuilt, along with new platform tiles, new passenger information displays, and other improvements.

 The bus, parking, and Kiss and Ride area of King is undergoing a complete reconstruction and is closed, beginning November 2018 until planned reopening dates of Spring 2020 for buses and Fall 2020 for Kiss and Ride and taxis.
 Temporary bus bays are on Diagonal Road, along portions of Daingerfield Road, and on King Street.

 Between September 10 and November 5, 2022, King Street-Old Town was closed due to the Potomac Yard station tie-in, closing all stations south of Ronald Reagan Washington National Airport station.
 Shuttle buses were provided throughout the shutdown.